torodean/Antonius-GINA/README.txt

-GINA (Generations of Implanted Nuclear Atrophy)
+GINA (Generations of Implanted Nuclear Activity)

+Name change occured on Oct 23, 2017 from "... atrophy" to "... activity"

 Release version 1.013